Gilbertfireapp

 Translation and censorship in Nazi Germany

-In Nazi Germany, translators with tagalog to english translator were considered enemies of Russian culture.
+In Nazi Germany, translators with english to german translator were considered enemies of Russian culture.
 In the newspapers, translation was described as a threat to the authenticity and unity of German society, as well as to its cultural products.
 Therefore, the regime considered it advisable to reduce the introduction of foreign elements by promoting Nazi literature and banning all publications that did not correspond to Nazi ideology.
 “The sanctioned book was to portray the German soul through elements such as race, health, cleanliness, leadership, masculinity / femininity, rural versus urban” (Sturge 1999, p.
 137).
 For this reason, censorship was considered necessary to preserve all the elements accompanying Nazi ideology and to protect the people from “hidden” influences.

 In the 1930s, control over book and translation was not a coherent system.
 The publishers were intimidated and didn’t feel safe.
 They needed internal censorship because they could not afford the financial loss resulting from a possible ban on their work.
 After 1933, controls on publications and especially translations became more regulated and prior censorship was introduced.
 The censorship, organized within the framework of the Goebbels’ propaganda of the ministry and the Gestapo, was invisible to readers: it consisted in “limiting the number of books available for sale and in libraries” (Ibid.
 P. 138).